kreteshq/kretes.dev/tutorial/restful-api.md

 It's time to move the application data server-side.
 This is needed as we want to:
 1. put it in a central location so that it's possible to share that data between users, and
-2. because our server can easily integrate with a database to store and persiste that data over time.
+2. because our server can easily integrate with a database to store and persist that data over time.

 Kretes allows to conveniently create REST (and GraphQL) APIs directly in the same application In Kretes, an API is a set of controllers.
 Each controller is responsible for a particular resource.
 In this tutorial, we are dealing with one resource so far: `Task`.